 Calico cats are a favorite among cat lovers.
 Their beautiful caramel, black, and white colors are a desirable mix, and they tend to be the sweetest cats.
 While calico is a cool color pattern, it can only be outdone by its lighter cousin: the dilute calico cat.
 Much like tortoiseshell cats, calico cats are not a recognized breed; they are just a coloration of a cat's coat.

-There are three types of calico cats: the standard calico mentioned above; a caliby, which is a mix of a calico and a tabby cat and has the colors of a calico along with the tabby stripes of a tabby; and lastly, a dilute calico.
+There are three types of calico cats: the standard calico; a caliby, which is a mix of calico and a tabby cat and has the colors of a calico along with the tabby stripes of a tabby; and lastly, a dilute calico.

-Dilute calico cats are simply what that means: they have the same coloring as calico cats, but "diluted," meaning dilute calicos are calico cats with less intense color hues.
-While the standard calico cat has distinct patches of white, black, and orange, dilute calico cats have less-distinct lighter coat colors of a smoky-gray or blue-gray, white, and a strawberry-blonde or cream color -- all dilute calicos have lighter coloring than their traditional counterparts.
+Dilute calico cats are exactly what the name implies: they have the same coloring as calico cats, but diluted--meaning dilute calicos are calico cats with less intense color hues.
+While the standard calico cat has distinct patches of white, black, and orange, dilute calico cats have less distinct lighter coat colors of a smoky-gray or blue-gray, white, and a strawberry-blonde or cream color -- all dilute calicos have lighter coloring than their traditional counterparts.
 Other than blue, white, and cream, dilute calicos can also come in colors such as white, lilac, and cream or white, fawn, and cream.

-Dilute calico kittens get their unique light coloring by inheriting the Dilute gene, as well as a combination of, um, let's just say complex to put it lightly, genetic markers to get that beautiful coat coloring.
+Dilute calico kittens get their unique light coloring by inheriting the dilute gene, as well as a combination of complex genetic markers, to get that beautiful coat coloring.

 Do you live with a Dilute Calico cat?
 Or just a Calico cat?
 Share your tri-color kitty on our Wide Open Pets Facebook page!

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.